MrTrustor/blog/blog/content/post/aws-reinvent-2016-a-recap-part2.md

 ### AWS Personal Health Dashboard

-In this dashboard, you can see all the AWS events that are related to the services you are using.
+On this dashboard, you can see all the AWS events that are related to the services you are using.
 If there is a maintenance planned on a host one of your nodes is running on, you will see it here.
 If there was a problem on your RDS instance, it will be displayed with some contextual help.
 You can also automate